-MPD now asks PERB to reverse the Award on grounds that it is contrary to law and public policy.10 Specifically, MPD asserts that 6B DCMR §§ 1613.1 and 2's prohibition against increasing a penalty applies to the initial level of proposed discipline stated in Grievant's Proposed Adverse Action letter, which proposed termination, and not to the Panel's recommendation that he be suspended for 30 days.11
+MPD now asks PERB to reverse the Award on grounds that it is contrary to law and public policy.
+Specifically, MPD asserts that 6B DCMR §§ 1613.1 and 2's prohibition against increasing a penalty applies to the initial level of proposed discipline stated in Grievant's Proposed Adverse Action letter, which proposed termination, and not to the Panel's recommendation that he be given an Official Reprimand.

 The issue before the Board is whether the Arbitrator's finding that 6B DCMR §§ 1613.1 and 2 precluded MPD from imposing a penalty higher than the Panel's recommendation was contrary to law and public policy under D.C.
-Official Code § 1-605.02(6) and PERB Rule 538.3(b).12
+Official Code § 1-605.02(6) and PERB Rule 538.3(b).
+15